Arizona vs. Purdue: Sportsbook promo codes, odds, spread, over/under - December 16

 Arizona vs. Purdue Betting Trends

-- Arizona has won eight games against the spread this season, while failing to cover zero times.
+- Arizona has covered in each of its eight games with a spread this season.

-- So far this season, three out of the Wildcats' eight games have hit the over.

-- Purdue has covered seven times in 10 games with a spread this year.
+- Purdue has put together a 7-3-0 ATS record so far this year.

-- In the Boilermakers' 10 chances this year, the combined scoring has gone over the point total seven times.
+- Boilermakers games have hit the over seven out of 10 times this season.

 Arizona Futures Odds